MariahCasciola/art-gallery/README.md

 - Split the web page design into three and place in different components

+/* MAKE CONCISE CLASSES FOR EACH CONTAINER */
+/* START AT THE TOP, WORK YOUR WAY TO THE BOTTOM */
+/* REFINE EACH COMPONENT ONE AT A TIME */
+/* CHECK RESPON ON PIXEL 7, ULTRA 20, AND GALAXY S9+ AND S8*/

 ### Built with

 - Semantic HTML5 markup